We Love —

 DAY 6 – THE DINGLE PENINSULA

-- Drive around the Dingle Peninsula before arriving in Dunquin, on the westernmost tip of the peninsula.
-Visit the Blasket Islands Heritage Centre - where you can discover the fascinating lives of the people who once eeked out an existence on these beautiful, austere islands.
+Drive around the Dingle Peninsula before arriving in Dunquin, on the westernmost tip of the peninsula.
+Visit the Blasket Islands Heritage Centre - where you can discover the fascinating lives of the people who once carved out an existence on these beautiful, austere islands.

 DAY 7 – LIMERICK TO DUBLIN

-- Spend the night in Barberstown Castle, a 13th-century structure, located in the heart of the horse-breeding county of Kildare.
+- Check-in to your accommodation, a 13th-century structure, located in the heart of the horse-breeding county of Kildare

 DAY 8 – DUBLIN DEPARTURE